Strawberry-Inventory-App/inventory-app/README.md

 Name, Description, Price, Category, Image

-Express Route to GET all Items
+Express Route to GET all Item

-Front-end View for all Items
+Front-end View for all Item

 As a User, I want to view any individual item